 After a few years we found what we were looking for, a 100 acre site of untouched bushland with creek frontage and close to the bay.
 We left our jobs in engineering and publishing, rented out our home in Sydney and began the long process of satisfying council and government requirements to build on a protected wetland.

 Nearly ten years on and the camp has evolved somewhat from our original basic vision of a small private bush camp.
-Our architect Trevor Hamilton, of Sydney firm Nettleton Tribe, must have known from the beginning something we didn't, foreseeing the emergence of 'glamping' when designing the ochre-toned 'Gunyah' and realising the need for a substantial space that would meet all our requirements as the business evolved.
-It is now an integral part of the camp, with an established restaurant (never part of our original plans!) re known for its fine food and unique atmosphere. a tree house for possums and foodies!
-It has become a special place for weddings and has proven very popular for conferences, family gatherings and celebrations.
+Our architect Trevor Hamilton, of Sydney firm Nettletontribe, must have known from the beginning something we didn’t, foreseeing the emergence of ‘glamping’ when designing the ochre toned ‘Gunyah’ and realising the need for a substantial space that would meet all our requirements as the business evolved.
+It is now an integral part of the camp, with an established restaurant (never part of our original plans!) renowned for its fine food and unique atmosphere… a tree house for possums and foodies!
+It has become a special place for weddings and has been proven very popular for conferences, family gatherings and celebrations.

-Though our original safari tents were certainly very comfortable and were positively posh compared to your usual erect-it-yourself tent, we could see there might be a market for a more 'luxury' product and decided to build another two 'deluxe' tents that would satisfy this demand.
-These were quickly booked out months in advance and we have since upgraded another two which are also very popular. it seems the concept of luxury camping is really taking hold and we welcome the growth in the concept around Australia.
+Though our original safari tents were certainly very comfortable and were positively posh compared to your usual build It yourself tent, we could see there might be a market for a more ‘luxury’ product and decided to build another two ‘deluxe’ tents that would satisfy this demand.
+These were quickly booked out months in advance and we have since upgraded another four as well as completing in 2012 our beautiful King Deluxe tent… it seems the concept of luxury camping is really taking hold and we welcome the growth in the concept around Australia.

 We have been fortunate over the years to have had much support from our children, all of whom have worked with us in varying capacities and continue to do so as they start there own families and follow their own interests.
 Together with a team of dedicated local staff we like to think this gives our guests an especially warm welcome and genuine interest in ensuring they have a truly memorable stay.